Xarxa6/hackathon/README.md

 - `./env/bin/pip install flask`
 - `./env/bin/pip install numpy`

-If you want to boot the api in your local computer, add exec permissions to boot.sh file:
+If you want to boot the api in your local computer, add exec permissions to boot.sh file using `chmod +x sys/boot.sh`.
-- `chmod +x sys/boot.sh`

-Boot api issuing from root folder:
+Then boot api issuing from root folder `./sys/boot.sh`.

-`./sys/boot.sh`
+If you want to run the test suite, install pytest as a ***global*** pip dependency with `pip install pytest`.
+Then do go to project root folder and do `py.test`